Lochnivar/ashverse/books/book-01-the-match/ACT-2-3-TRANSITION-OUTLINE.md

 - "After mature consideration of all relevant reports and testimonies"
 - Relief order finally signed and released
 - Public framing: deliberate, not panicked
-- Newspaper reaction: "Nine weeks to discover what every soldier knew in October"
+- Newspaper reaction: "Fifteen weeks to discover what every soldier knew in September"

 ---